The first questions one usually thinks about when they have an injury to their back is…

 An injury to a disc almost always involves micro-tearing of the fibers that make up the disc.
 If the fibers tear enough, there will be displacement of the internal disc materials, causing a bulge.

-This bulge can put pressure on, and compress the spinal cord or the spinal nerve roots.
-Both can cause disabling pain and swelling.
+This bulge can put pressure on or compress the spinal cord or the spinal nerve roots, both of which can cause disabling pain and swelling.

-We have specialized equipment to repair and resolve a disc injury as well as specific tests to prove what kind of injury it is.
+Vitality Chiropractic does specific tests to prove what kind of injury it is.
 X-ray and MRI are not needed unless you do not respond to care.
 And no, it does not need surgery most of the time.
-Schedule your appointment today.